Things to see and do at White Horse Hill

 A twitcher's delight

-All year round, raise your gaze upwards, and you're likely to spot buzzards, kestrels or red kites hunting voles and field mice.
-In spring and summer, keep your eyes open for skylarks, meadow pipits, corn buntings and partridges which breed in the grassland.
+The skies over White Horse Hill are busy with bird life all through the year.
+Take a look upwards and you're likely to spot buzzards, kestrels or red kites hunting voles and field mice.
+In the spring and summer, keep your eyes open for skylarks, meadow pipits, corn buntings and partridges which breed in the grassland.

-Crowned by the dramatic Bronze Age horse, this truly is a place of mystery and romantic legend, with stories of dragon slaying and poisoned blood.
-No one knows who created the chalk figure or why, so let your imagination run wild, and dream up your own lore of the white horse.
+Whether it's rising to the challenge of climbing this big hill or giving in to the thrill of rolling back down it, there’s plenty of things for children to do at White Horse Hill.
+No one knows who created the chalk figure or why, so let your imagination run wild and dream up your own lore of the white horse.

 Walk Britain's oldest road

 White Horse Hill is one of the many highlights along the Ridgeway National Trail, an ancient 87-mile chalk ridge route that was first used by prehistoric man, stretching from Avebury to the Chilterns.
-White Horse Hill's a great place to get out for a walk and blow away the cobwebs; we're open all year.
+White Horse Hill is a great place to get out for a walk and blow away the cobwebs; the views from the top definitely make the hard work worth it.